cetceeve/SparkLing/README.md

 TRAFIKLAB_GTFS_RT_KEY=<realtime-api-key>
 TRAFIKLAB_GTFS_STATIC_KEY=<static-data-api-key>
 ```
-Note that, while the API keys you have just set up are are perfectly fine for testing, they not enough to run SparkLing continuously.
+Note that, while the API keys you have just set up are are perfectly fine for testing, they not enough to run Transitmap continuously.
 For this, the `Guld` API tier is required on the realtime API.
 This can also be requested from TrafikLab free of charge, but processing
 the request typically takes a couple days.